Circle Social Chart

-The Circle Social Chart (Korean: 써클 소셜차트; RR: Sseokeul ssosyol-chateu), formerly the Gaon Social Chart (Korean: 가온 소셜차트; RR: Gaon ssosyol-chateu), part of Circle Chart, is a weekly chart that ranks the top 50 most-popular South Korean musical artists according to data collected from the digital platforms YouTube, TikTok, Mubeat, and MyCelebs.
+The Circle Social Chart (Korean: 써클 소셜차트; RR: Sseokeul ssosyol-chateu), formerly the Gaon Social Chart (Korean: 가온 소셜차트; RR: Gaon ssosyol-chateu), part of Circle Chart, is a weekly chart that ranks the top 50 most-popular South Korean musical artists according to data collected from the digital platforms YouTube, Mubeat, Higher, and Tencent.

 Launched in July 2013 by the Korea Music Content Association (KMCA), the chart originally ranked the top 100 South Korean songs according to their worldwide popularity on social networking sites.
 From July 15, 2013 to June 22, 2014, data was taken from YouTube, Twitter, Facebook and Me2day.
 After Me2day closed, data was taken from YouTube, Twitter, and Facebook.
 In July 2014, in conjunction with the launch of the Gaon Weibo Chart—a joint venture between Gaon and Sina—Facebook was replaced by Weibo.
 YinYueTai was added to the chart's metrics in February 2016, effective the week eight issue.
 Weibo was removed in July 2017 after its data partnership with Gaon ended.
 The final issue published of the song-oriented version of the chart was the week 27 issue, for the period dated June 30–July 6, 2019.
 "Boy with Luv" by BTS was the number-one song at that time.
 "TT" by Twice was the longest-running number-one for the chart's duration, with a collective total of 16 non-consecutive weeks.